-REDUCTION OF DISLOCATED SHOULDER

-(Only ANTERIOR Shoulder Dislocations)
+REDUCTION OF DISLOCATED SHOULDER (Only ANTERIOR Shoulder Dislocations)

 - 1. Assess other injuries, shoulder and distal circulation, sensation, and motor function. - 2.
-Confirm indications: - A. Is there is greater than 2 hours transport time to hospital or clinic? - B. Is there is a history of indirect "lever-type" trauma to arm rather than blow directly to shoulder? - C. Is there is a clear deformity to shoulder (loss of rounded appearance of lateral shoulder)?
+Confirm indications (ALL must be present): - A. Is there is greater than two hours transport time to hospital or clinic? - B. Is there is a history of indirect "lever-type" trauma to arm rather than blow directly to shoulder? - C. Is there is a clear deformity to shoulder (loss of rounded appearance of lateral shoulder)?
 There should be no physical findings of direct shoulder trauma (e.g., shoulder contusions/abrasions). - D. Are there no other suspected fractures to same arm? - E. Does the patient have limited ability to move shoulder because of pain? - F. Does the procedure not delay the care or transportation of life-threatening injuries? - 3.
+If all indications are affirmative, contact Medical Control for authorization to reduce. - 4.
 Coach the patient to relax the shoulder muscles by maintaining a calm, reassuring demeanor.
-If this is unsuccessful, proceed with analgesia Protocol: Pain Management (2245).
+If this is unsuccessful, proceed with analgesia PROTOCOL: Pain Management.